BP unwinding oil storage play as contango narrows

 BP and Total both reported higher than expected profits on Tuesday thanks to steep increases in profits from refining, showing the resilience of global oil firms in the face of slumping oil prices.

-Many trading houses, such as Glencore and Trafigura[TRAFGF.UL], have said since March that although inland or onshore crude storage was still profitable, offshore storage at sea was probably out of question due to higher costs associated with shipping fees traders have to pay to tanker owners.

-Writing by Ron Bousso, additional reporting by Karolin Schaps and Dmitry Zhdannikov, editing by David Evans
+Many trading houses, such as Glencore and Trafigura, have said since March that although inland or onshore crude storage was still profitable, offshore storage at sea was probably out of question due to higher costs associated with shipping fees traders have to pay to tanker owners.
+(Writing by Ron Bousso, additional reporting by Dmitry Zhdannikov, editing by David Evans)